Gertrude Ansell

-Gertrude Mary Ansell (2 June 1861 – 7 March 1932) was a British suffragette, animal welfare activist and businesswoman.
+Gertrude Mary Ansell (2 June 1861 – 7 March 1932) was an English suffragette, animal welfare activist and businesswoman.

 Life

 Ansell was the third child and only daughter of the metallurgist George Frederick Ansell (1826–1880) and his wife, Sarah (née Cook).
 Her father had, in 1856, been appointed to a clerkship in the Royal Mint with a brief to eliminate waste and mismanagement but was forced to give up his position in 1868.
 He died in 1880 leaving his family little; in 1881 Gertrude Ansell was working in a telephone office.
 By 1900, she had set up in business as a "typewriter".

 Gertrude Ansell's thinking was dominated by the welfare of animals and the enfranchisement of women.
 In 1909, she became honorary treasurer of the Animal Defence and Anti-Vivisection Society and one of the organisers of that year's International Anti-Vivisection and Animal Protection Congress.

 She believed that the economic position of women would never be satisfactory without political freedom and in December 1906 she joined the Women's Social and Political Union (WSPU).
 Ansell took part in the 'Mud March' of 9 February 1907 to Hyde Park at a time when 4000 people, both suffragists in NUWSS and more militant suffragettes in WSPU listened to Millicent Fawcett and many were less sympathetic to Keir Hardie speak up for a 'fighting brigade' to achieve female suffrage.
 On 13 October 1908, she was arrested after taking part in a WSPU "raid" on the House of Commons and was sentenced to one month's imprisonment in Holloway Prison.

 During the next five years, Ansell took part in all of the major WSPU spectacles, but she had given an undertaking to one of her animal committees not to take part in militant activity.
 She worked for the Dogs Exemption Bill and the Plumage Bill, but when they were rejected by the House of Commons in 1913 she returned to WSPU actions.
 On 31 July, she smashed a window at the Home Office and was sentenced to a month's imprisonment.
 She went on hunger strike and was released under the "Cat and Mouse Act".
 She was rearrested on 30 October at Holborn tube station while selling the WSPU's newspaper, The Suffragette.
-The criminal record office had circulated her photograph and description as a "known militant suffragette" (5 feet 4 inches, grey eyes, hair turning grey).
+The UK's Criminal Record Office had circulated her photograph and description as a "known militant suffragette" (5 feet 4 inches, grey eyes, hair turning grey).
 She then followed a pattern of hunger strike, release, rearrest and imprisonment until she managed to evade the police.

 On 12 May 1914, she smashed Hubert von Herkomer's portrait of the Duke of Wellington in the Royal Academy with an axe, causing £15 worth of damage.
 When arrested, she was reported to have said, "I have done my duty, and I wish that every other woman would do the same."
 She was sentenced to six months' imprisonment but this time she was not released and, because she continued her hunger and thirst strike, she was forcibly fed.